Skip to content

 1. A valid Advance Decision to refuse some, or all of the treatment in question exists;

-2. There is conflict with the decision of a donee of a Lasting Power of Attorney, where that donee has the authority to make a decision about accommodation for specific care or treatment; or
+2. There is conflict with the decision of an Attorney, where that Attorney has the authority to make a decision about accommodation for specific care or treatment; or

 3. There is conflict with a Deputy, where that Deputy has been granted powers by the Court to make a decision about accommodation for specific care or treatment.